-- Knowledge of the procedure of creating a production plan. - Knowledge of the database of BOM list and routing. - Knowledge of the Gantt-diagram representation in practical circumstance. - Knowledge of the practical application of MS Project environment. - Knowledge of the linear nonlinear, complete programming tasks, dynamic algorithm of production programs in practical circumstance. - Knowledge of the MRP I.-II.-III. methodology.

-Can design IT systems of production application by the above mentioned knowledge and the additional professional knowledge.

-Strive to maximize their abilities to make their studies at the highest possible level, with a profound and independent knowledge, accurate and error-free, in compliance with the rules of the applicable tools, in collaboration with the instructors.

-Take responsibility for the quality of the work and the ethical standards that set an example for the classmates, using the knowledge acquired during the course.
+- a) knowledge: - Knowledge of the procedure of creating a production plan. - Knowledge of the database of BOM list and routing. - Knowledge of the Gantt-diagram representation in practical circumstance. - Knowledge of the practical application of MS Project environment. - Knowledge of the linear nonlinear, complete programming tasks, dynamic algorithm of production programs in practical circumstance. - Knowledge of the MRP I.-II.-III. methodology. - b) skills: - Can design IT systems of production application by the above mentioned knowledge and the additional professional knowledge. - c) attitude: - Strive to maximize their abilities to make their studies at the highest possible level, with a profound and independent knowledge, accurate and error-free, in compliance with the rules of the applicable tools, in collaboration with the instructors. - d) autonomy and responsibility: - Take responsibility for the quality of the work and the ethical standards that set an example for the classmates, using the knowledge acquired during the course.

-For signature: successfull solving the SAP Learning HUB at least 4 test min.
-50 %, 1 pcs of midterm test (20% weight), 1 pcs homework (30% weight), exam (50% weight).
+To obtain the signature, students have to pass 1 midterm test (20% weight) and 1 homework (30% weight) each with at least 50%.
+The semester ends with a written examination (50% weight).